dennyzhang/challenges-chef/Scenario-102/README.md

 # Test in public cloud?

-Since you have conquered local VM deployment, it should be easy for you to replicate it in AWS, AZure, etc. Right?
+Now you have finished local VM deployment.
+Congratulations!

+Why not move to public cloud?
+AWS, AZure, or whatever.
+Should be easy for you, right?